yuen33/blender-light-studio/README.md

 Tested with Blender 2.75a

 ## Future Ideas to Implement
-  - Solo mode: Turn all other lights off and only show the effect of the selected light
+  - Solo mode: Turn all other lights off and only show the effect of the selected light [DONE]
   - Cycles Switch: Swtich to "Cycles Render" when clicking on "Prepare Light Studio"
   - Selectable Lights: Make lights (geo in 3d scene) selectable (everything else locked) to allow users use render layers
   - Light Profiles: BIG ONE. :D